What Does an SQL Developer Do? Role, Salary, and Skills

 Database design and management

 Before writing programs, SQL developers must design a database.
-They are usually responsible for cataloging and organizing data into tables, specifying data types, primary and foreign keys, and other constraints.
-They may also develop processes to import data from external sources and migrate databases when moving to new technology, such as onto cloud database systems.
+You are usually responsible for cataloging and organizing data into tables, specifying data types, primary and foreign keys, and other constraints.
+You may also develop processes to import data from external sources and migrate databases when moving to new technology, such as onto cloud database systems.

 Experience in programming languages

 SQL developers should have strong programming fundamentals, including experience with one or more programming languages such as Java. .NET, C++, Python, or Ruby on Rails.
-Developers should also know web application development languages and tools to design front-end user interfaces (e.g., HTML, PHP).
+As a developer, you should also know web application development languages and tools to design front-end user interfaces (e.g., HTML, PHP).

 Additional helpful technical knowledge and skills include: